 On the other hand, if he says he just wants to hang out as friends, he could still have feelings for you.

 So trying to decode the words a guy or a girl uses to ask you out isn’t really going to be very helpful.
-[Read: 18 signs to decode a guy’s body language and know if he likes you]
+[Read: 23 signs to decode a guy’s body language and know if he likes you]

 And to make things worse, most guys and girls don’t ask their date out on a date *if they really like the person*.
-To most people in love, the thought of confessing their love is really painful and worrisome, especially if they have a huge crush on them and they don’t want to blow their chances.
+To most people who have a crush on someone, the thought of confessing their love is really painful and worrisome, especially if they have a huge crush on them and they don’t want to blow their chances.

 And for anyone who’s on the other side of the table, this can be a huge dilemma.
 So is it a date or are you just hanging out?
 Does this person like you or are they just very friendly and warm?
 [Read: 15 very, very obvious signs of flirting between a guy and a girl]